 I live in a country in which, if you or any of your family members do not know people on the inside of companies, you are likely to spend years looking for a job.
 This syndrome is known locally as “having connections”.

-Yes, if you go to the website “gozambiajobs.com”, job vacancies are posted every day with an apparent wide variety to choose from but most of these vacancies are filled in by applicants who have relatives or know someone at the company advertising the vacancy.
+Yes, if you go to the website “gozambiajobs.com”, job vacancies are posted every day with an apparent wide variety to choose from but most of these vacancies are filled by applicants who have relatives or know someone at the company advertising the vacancy.

 But that is not my story.

-After four years of hard my economics degree, I decide to apply for jobs a month before the end.
+After four years of hard work on my economics degree, I decide to apply for jobs a month before the end.
 I was not yet qualified and had little experience.
 But it did not stop me.
 I sent off my CV and kept on applying for jobs, even if they were beyond my scope.

-Eventually, I was asked to interview for a job that did not require my economics background at all but instead ‘my fluency in English’….and somewhat mouthy personality.
+Eventually, I was asked to interview for a job that did not require my economics background at all but instead ‘my fluency in English’….and 'somewhat mouthy personality'.
 A travel agency needed people to join their team of Travel Reservation agents!
 The result – I took the offer without hesitation because it was better than staying at home complaining about being unemployed.
 Did I know anyone who worked at the agency?
 No.